The Vision and Mission

 Mr. Nagel was on a trip through the Texas Hill Country when he discovered that Bandera County did not have a hospital.
 He visited a church and was led to Helping Hand, where Mr. Nagel shared his dream of a clinic for low-income residents of Bandera County who did not have health insurance.
 Since that was the Helping Hand dream, the clinic was born.
 With his leadership gift to build the clinic, it was named in honor of Arthur Nagel.
 Planning, fundraising, and more planning, finally construction began on the medical clinic in August 2007, with completion in early 2008.
 Prior to opening the clinic in May 2008, it became an independent non-profit organization with its own board of directors.

 If you were one of the many individuals who help create the clinic, you're invited to tell your story.
-Click this link and tell how you helped build the clinic!
+Write the clinic at firstname.lastname@example.org to tell your story.